 “We know our family literacy model is working because we have ecstatic, satisfied schools and districts,” says Coffey.
 “We regularly receive testimonials.
 Schools have shared their improved reading scores.
 And we love hearing kids ask, ‘What’s our next book going to be?’”

-Then contact your local school, school system, or parent teacher group.
-A teacher can contact Read to Them to coordinate a literacy program.
-Then your family and all the other families in your school or district can join the excitement and adventure of sharing a book together.
+Take advantage of this unique opportunity for families and schools to read the same book together digitally.
+Your family and all the other families in your school or district can join the excitement and adventure of sharing a book together.